devkosal/code_challenges/README.md

 # code_challenges
-Collection of code challenges from sources such as leetcode and Insight.
+Collection of code challenges from sources such as leetcode, Insight and "from scratch" algorithim implementations.

 Contains a combination of notebook and script files.
-Most implementations are complete.
+Most implementations are complete but some are still under work.